Sigil-Ebook/Sigil/docs/Install.md

 ### Method 1 (nmake)

 *Note*: This assumes building an x64 build of Sigil.
+A x86 build is very similar.

 1. Start the "Cross Tools Command Prompt" or "vcshell".
 2. Set the path.